graycoreio/daffodil/libs/external-router/guides/usage.md

 ## Final app

-For the full example, see the [live example](https://stackblitz.com/edit/angular-ivy-rgqwbb) for the source code.
+For the full example, see the [live example](https://stackblitz.com/edit/daffodil-external-router).